Writing

 • A Wide Singing Sky: Twelve monthly entries comprising a journal of our explorations of the local landscape in 2024.

-• The Lay of the Land: Throughout 2023, I published a weekly journal of the landscape.
+• The Lay of the Land: A weekly journal of the landscape published throughout 2023.
 Amounting to 55,000 words together with 1,800 photographs, it was a culmination and distillation of 15 years of exploring and learning about my 60-square-mile patch of the Pennines.

-• A Circling Year: Between April 2020 and March 2021, I kept a journal of the explorations into the landscape that my son and I made in that strangest of years.
+• A Circling Year: A journal of the explorations into the landscape that my son and I made in the pandemic year.

 • Other Publications: I have contributed pieces to the Campaign for the Protection of Rural England’s Ways of Seeing magazine, the Slow the Flow blog, and to the National Trust and Land Lines’ The Writes of Spring nature diary in 2019 and 2020.
 I have attended writing workshops with Nicola Chester and Amanda Tuke, and have a piece featured in Amanda’s anthology of ‘Thumbnail Nature‘ writing.